ZaloznikV/Project-3-ZaloznikV/README.md

 - can we predict if non-paying company will start paying?

  Data can be found [here](https://classroom.github.com/a/lNCqrUm1) and [here](https://drive.google.com/file/d/1xlBq18Ljh9fZ_o_KXaFuMe4fId9waS3G/view?usp=sharing).
-Data should be extracted into the working directory for reproducibility.
+Data should be extracted into the working directory into foled Data for reproducibility.

 All the code is in jupyter notebook "predictive_modeling.ipynb".
 Just run it from start to finish to reproduce the results.
 All additional details are listed at the beginning of the notebook.